davidbograd/fysfinder-next/.ai/internal-linking-prd.md

-# Internal Linking Tool PRD
+# Internal Linking Tool PRD - MVP Version

 ## Overview

 The Internal Linking Tool is a lightweight, automated system for managing internal links across specified sections of fysfinder.dk.
 It aims to improve site navigation, SEO, and user experience by automatically inserting relevant internal links based on predefined keywords and their corresponding destinations.
+This document describes the **Minimum Viable Product (MVP)** version.

 ## Goals

 - Improve site navigation and user experience
 - Enhance SEO through strategic internal linking
 - Reduce manual effort in maintaining internal links
-- Ensure consistent linking across content
-- Maintain content readability by avoiding over-linking
+- Establish a foundation for future linking enhancements

 ## Scope

-### In Scope
+### In Scope (MVP)

-- Automated link insertion in specified page paths:
+- Automated link insertion in specified page paths during build time:
   - /ordbog/\*
   - /blog/\*
   - /mr-scanning
-- Processing content within `<p>` tags only
+- Processing content within `<p>` tags only.
-- Configurable maximum links per page
-- Prevention of duplicate links to the same destination on a single page
-- Simple configuration system for keywords and their destinations
+- Basic configuration system for keywords and their destinations (e.g., JSON file or hardcoded object).
+- Case-insensitive keyword matching.
+- Link insertion for the _first_ occurrence of each unique keyword found on a page.
+- Avoidance of inserting links within existing `<a>` tags.

-### Out of Scope
+### Out of Scope (for MVP, potential future enhancements)

-- Link insertion in headlines or other HTML elements
+- Link insertion in headlines or other HTML elements besides `<p>`.
-- Real-time link insertion
+- Real-time link insertion (MVP is build-time only).
-- Admin UI for managing keywords (first version)
+- Admin UI for managing keywords.
+- Configurable maximum links per page.
+- Prevention of multiple links pointing to the _same destination_ from _different keywords_ on a single page.
+- Keyword priority handling.
+- Advanced word boundary detection (MVP uses simple string matching).
+- Development mode hot reloading for configuration.
+- Extensive error handling and warnings (MVP will have basic build failure on critical errors).
+- Comprehensive unit/integration testing (MVP will have minimal checks).
+- Detailed documentation (MVP will have basic setup info).
-- Analytics tracking
+- Analytics tracking.
-- Link validation
+- Link validation.
+- Advanced performance optimizations (e.g., keyword tries).

 ## Technical Requirements

 ### Implementation Strategy

 The system will be implemented as a build-time HTML transformation utility that processes content during the Next.js build phase.
-This approach offers several advantages:

-- Simple, focused implementation without React component overhead
+- Simple, focused implementation.
-- Pure function transformation that's easy to test and debug
+- Pure function transformation.
-- Optimal performance with no runtime overhead
+- Optimal performance with no runtime overhead (links are in static HTML).
-- Content is processed and links are inserted during build
-- Static HTML output with pre-processed links
-- Framework-agnostic design that could be used with other systems

-The transformer will process content within `<p>` tags during the build phase, ensuring that all internal links are generated before the page is served to the client.
-This build-time approach means:

-- No client-side JavaScript overhead
-- No React component complexity
-- Improved Core Web Vitals
-- Better SEO performance
-- Consistent link generation across builds
+- Framework-agnostic core logic.
+- Transformer processes content within `<p>` tags during `next build`.

-### Link Configuration
+### Link Configuration (MVP)

-The system will use a JSON configuration file with the following structure:
+The system will use a simple configuration source (e.g., JSON file or hardcoded object) defining keyword-to-destination mappings.

+Example Structure:

 ```json
 {